samoo11/environmental-ml-rs-journey/README.md

 ---

 ## 🚧 In Progress
-More monthly projects will be added as the 12‑month program continues.
+More monthly projects will be added as this ongoing program continues.

 ---